 For more information about cybersecurity programs and the Scholarship for Service program at Forsyth Tech, please contact Deanne Wesley, Associate Dean, Davis iTEC Center, at 336.734.7305 or firstname.lastname@example.org.

-Forsyth Technical Community College is a catalyst for equitable economic mobility, empowering lives and transforming communities.
-The college offers associate degrees, diplomas, and certificates in over 200 programs of study, including programs that promote personal and professional development through non-credit courses and seminars, as well as customized training for business and industry.
+Forsyth Technical Community College provides students with guided educational pathways into a competitive workforce for the community and global economy.
+The college offers associate degrees, diplomas, and certificates in more than 200 programs of study, including programs that promote personal and professional development through non-credit courses and seminars, as well as customized training for business and industry.
 Forsyth Tech serves more than 35,000 students with approximately 1,500 full and part-time faculty and staff.
 For additional information, visit forsythtech.edu and follow on Facebook, Twitter, LinkedIn and Instagram.